AsaCooperStickland/situational-awareness-evals/README.md

 The source reliability scripts are located in `scripts/experiment_2`.

-Assistant names and descriptions are generated in `chatbot_names.ipynb` and `chatbot_descriptions.ipynb`, respectively.
+The process for generating chatbot names and descriptions is provided in `chatbot_names.ipynb` and `chatbot_descriptions.ipynb`, respectively.

-1. To generate dataset with 40 demonstrated and 20 test assistants across different reliability ratios, run:
+1. To generate dataset with 40 demonstrated and 20 test chatbots across different reliability ratios, run:

 ```bash
 bash scripts/experiment_2/gen_datasets.sh